-The Project Management MicroMasters is a graduate level learning experience* designed to provide you with the knowledge and skills needed to be a successful project manager in any industry.
+The Project Management MicroMasters® program is a graduate level learning experience* designed to provide you with the knowledge and skills needed to be a successful project manager in any industry.
 This online sequence is a semester’s worth of work and consists of three offerings and a final capstone exam.
-Earning the MicroMasters will showcase your understanding of project management techniques and tools.
+Earning the MicroMasters program certificate will showcase your understanding of project management techniques and tools.
 You will develop the leadership skills needed to effectively manage a team that will meet the expectations of your customers and business goals.
-Build on your MicroMasters by applying to RIT’s School of Individualized Study for a customized master’s degree.
+Build on your MicroMasters program certificate by applying to RIT’s School of Individualized Study for a customized master’s degree.

-*The Micromasters credential is not a master’s degree.
+*The MicroMasters program certificate is not a master’s degree.
 It is a credential granted by RITx for outstanding performance in graduate-level online course work.
 For many learners, it can be a step toward earning an RIT master’s degree.You will learn how to:

 - Apply the project management life cycle from initiation through closing by using effective tools and techniques.

 - Utilize the project management tradeoffs of time, cost and scope to meet customer expectations.

 - Employ project management best practices across a variety of industries and businesses.